Written for the 2016 Ponderosa Paddlewheel Poker Tournament.

 “Ah, well then.
 Permit me to change into something more presentable and we shall all dine together.
 N’est-ce pas?”

 Contrary to Joe’s supposition that Abby would be too tired to go out, she accepted the invitation with verve.
-She appeared in the lobby mpeccably attired in a pale green silk dress with a high collar, form-fitting bodice and bustled straight skirt, she projected a demure, if womanly, image of innocence.
+She appeared in the lobby impeccably attired in a pale green silk dress with a high collar, form-fitting bodice and bustled straight skirt, she projected a demure, if womanly, image of innocence.
 Combs held her hair off the face allowing curls to cascade freely over her shoulders and down her back.

 Tom was mesmerized.